-- header_start = this shall have a fixed value of 0xff.
+- header\start = this shall have a fixed value of 0xff.
 This identifies the presence of the BT Header allowing systems based on UDP section encapsulation to be migrated to the encapsulation defined here.
 ISO 13818-1 defines 0xff to be a forbidden table id. - version = defines the version number of the BT Header.
-This shall be 0x01. - last_segment = defines whether this segment is the last segment of a segmented section.
-When set, the segment is the last one for the given id_number. - segment_number = defines the number of the current segment for the given id_number.
+This shall be 0x01. - last\segment = defines whether this segment is the last segment of a segmented section.
+When set, the segment is the last one for the given id\number. - segment\number = defines the number of the current segment for the given id\number.
 A value of 0 indicates this is the first segment.
-If the segment_number = 0 and the last_segment is set, then the section has not been segmented and the UDP datagram contains a complete section.
+If the segment\number = 0 and the last\segment is set, then the section has not been segmented and the UDP datagram contains a complete section.

-$^{^{90}}$ Annex added per DSG-N-04.0171-4 by kb 11/10/04.
+&lt;sup>99 Annex added per DSG-N-04.0171-4 by kb 11/10/04.

-• id_number = number assigned to each section delivered thus allowing the device to correlate segments that are applicable to a particular section in the event that segmentation of the section was required.
-The id_number is defined within the context of the UDP stream.
-Therefore, all segments belonging to the same section are identified by having the same source IP address, source port number, destination IP address, destination port, and id number.
+• id\number = number assigned to each section delivered thus allowing the device to correlate segments that are applicable to a particular section in the event that segmentation of the section was required.
+The id\number is defined within the context of the UDP stream.
+Therefore, all segments belonging to the same section are identified by having the same source IP address, source port number, destination IP address, destination port, and id\number.

 If the resultant IP datagram will exceed the network MTU, the DSG Server MUST perform segmentation of the MPEG-2 table at the UDP layer and populate the segmentation values of the BT header accordingly.
-When segmenting the table, all segments except the last MUST be of equal size and SHOULD be the maximum size possible without exceeding the MTU.
-Reassembly of segments is the responsibility of the DSG Client.
-The DSG Server SHOULD minimize segmentation where possible.
+When segmenting the section, all segments except the last MUST be of equal size and SHOULD be the maximum size possible without exceeding the MTU.
+The DSG Server MUST emit the segments in order (i.e., with the segment\number field monotonically increasing).
+The DSG Server MUST NOT have more than one incomplete MPEG-2 section outstanding on a UDP stream.